MOVIN3D/MOVIN-SDK-Python/README.md

-# Robots SDK Python
+# MOVIN SDK Python

-A Robots Python SDK for receiving motion capture data from MOVIN and retargeting it to robots in real-time.
+A MOVIN Python SDK for receiving motion capture data from MOVIN and retargeting it to robots in real-time.

 ## Features